Researchers Examine Impact of Telehealth Adoption Among Michigan Primary Care Providers Amid COVID-19 Pandemic

 A new study assesses the relationship between telehealth use among primary care practices across the state and preventable ER visits and hospitalizations.

-When COVID-19 hit Michigan early last March, primary care practices across the state – spurred by a series of federal and state policy and regulatory changes – shifted rapidly from in-person to virtual visits for non-essential medical services.
+When COVID-19 hit Michigan in the spring of 2020, primary care practices across the state – spurred by a series of federal and state policy and regulatory changes – shifted rapidly from in-person to virtual visits for non-essential medical services.
 A new study of data from patients across Michigan shows the impact of this shift.

 While telehealth has played a key role in continuing care for many patients during the pandemic, little is understood about its impact on offsetting declines in access to primary care and preventing negative health outcomes associated with those declines.

-In a new research and policy brief, a University of Michigan team analyzed the relationship between telehealth adoption levels among primary care providers across the state and emergency department visits and hospitalizations for ambulatory care sensitive conditions, which are conditions, such as urinary tract infections, diabetes complications, and pneumonia, for which hospitalization could be prevented by access to and early interventions in primary care.
+In a recent research and policy brief, a University of Michigan team analyzed the relationship between telehealth adoption levels among primary care providers across the state and emergency department visits and hospitalizations for ambulatory care sensitive conditions, which are conditions, such as urinary tract infections, diabetes complications, and pneumonia, for which hospitalization could be prevented by access to and early interventions in primary care.
+The team published their findings in JAMA Network Open in March 2022.

 “One big question in telehealth research and policy is what the impact of shifting so much care from in-person to telehealth is on patient outcomes – is telehealth an adequate substitute?
 Where might disparities persist?” says Kathleen Li, M.D., M.S., lead author of the study, a lecturer in the Department of Emergency Medicine at Michigan Medicine, and a scholar at the U-M Institute for Healthcare Policy & Innovation.
 “The pandemic provided a natural experiment to examine these questions, and the goal of our study was to provide an early look at this on a population level.”